image post

 Why do healthcare costs keep increasing every year?

-There are several factors driving the rise in healthcare costs each year, including expensive new technologies and treatments, waste and inefficiency in the system, high prices set by drug companies and hospitals, chronic diseases, and an aging population.
+Several factors are driving the rise in healthcare costs each year, including expensive new technologies and treatments, waste and inefficiency in the system, high prices set by drug companies and hospitals, chronic diseases, and an aging population.

 What were the main drivers behind Crossover Health’s reductions in cost of care?

-Key factors included reduced emergency and specialist care, embedded care navigation, ubiquitous access through hybrid care models, a proactive population health approach, and trusted patient-provider relationships.
+Key factors included reduced emergency and specialist care, embedded Care Navigation, ubiquitous access through flexible care models, a proactive population health approach, and trusted patient-provider relationships.

 Beyond cost, what other measures of success does Crossover Health track?